fifty-five’s Record Setting Growth in 2022 Sparks an Expansion of Services and Brand Refresh

-The company reported revenue growth of more than 20% in APAC and over 30% globally in 2022.
+fifty-five’s U.S. arm increased revenue by 400% over the last two years and the company reported revenue growth of more than 30% globally in 2022.
 Driven by client demand for data expertise, the firm continues to recruit – with 50 new hires globally since the beginning of 2023 – and is projected to meet aggressive growth targets this year.
 Since its founding in 2010, the company has grown rapidly to become a leader in marketing and technology consulting, advising over 400 active clients amid constantly evolving privacy regulations and compliance issues within the industry.
 The data company now operates in New York, Paris, London, Geneva, Milan, Shanghai, Hong Kong, Shenzhen, Taipei and Singapore.

-"The APAC region is a kaleidoscope of digital maturity levels, platforms and technologies, regulations and consumer trends,” said Cedric Delzenne, Managing Director APAC.
-“With a unique, fit-for-purpose approach to data-driven solutions and a relentless commitment to excellence, fifty-five has built a solid reputation in APAC.
-Our new visual identity embodies very well this drive to aim higher, helping our clients navigate through increasingly complex, fast-changing environments.”
+"fifty-five is paving the way for our clients as they look to adopt new advanced data-driven solutions to augment marketing strategies in today’s privacy-first environment,” said Hugo Loriot, partner at fifty-five U.S. “fifty-five has been a pioneer in the use of data from the get-go, and we continue to view data holistically and anticipate trends that are shaping the digital ecosystem of tomorrow.
+It is this ability to innovate that sets us apart and allows our clients to excel in today's multi-channel and connected world.
+We are extremely proud of the progress we have made over the last 13 years, and our brand refresh reflects our modernized image, fit for our next era.”

 fifty-five’s expanded product offering will continue to help brands analyze their data holistically and revolves around the consultancy’s core business: data and AI.
 Divided into four blocks of services, fifty-five's expertise is built around: